WasutornSanamchai/Ionic-Project---Wireless-and-Mobile-Computing/README.md

 1) Download the 'Clone' of project as a zip file
 2) Extract it to the location you want
-3) Change directory to Ionic-Project---Wireless-and-Mobile-Computing-master (the extracted folder) a
+3) Change directory to 'Ionic-Project---Wireless-and-Mobile-Computing-master' (the extracted folder)
+'''
+cd Ionic-Project---Wireless-and-Mobile-Computing-master
+'''

+4) Run 'npm install'
+'''
+npm install
+'''

+5) After finished, run 'ionic serve'
+'''
+ionic serve
+'''